timoteostifft/copybase/README.md

 ### 🧪 Testing

 You can execute the API unit tests by accessing /backend.
+Do not forget to install required dependencies.

 ```bash
  cd backend && npm run test